 I do not like weights at all.
 It’s just a personal preference.
 I hear many positive comments about Body Pump, but I prefer using my own body weight to tone my muscles.
-For that reason, I like TRX with Becky Layson to get my weekly strength training.
-Becky is a personal trainer and a friend of mine.
-She knows when to push me and when to back off.
+For that reason, I like TRX to get my weekly strength training.
+The TRX instructor knows when to push me and when to back off.
 She is wonderful at making sure I have proper form for safety and get maximum results.

 What About You…?